Transference of skills between sports

 A BIT OF TRIVIA

 Did you know that if you stand on one leg, close the opposite eye, and look up.
 This may help to improve your balance when jumping to catch a rugby ball and landing.
-Learning and performing new skills outside of ones preferred sport can transfer across to your main sport.
+Learning and performing new skills outside of ones preferred sport can with transference of skills across to your main sport.
 This is why it’s important to play as many different sports as you can.
 The different skills you learn from different sports will transfer across to your main sport and improve your performance.

 INTERNAL (PERSONAL) ASSETS

 Have you ever considered that there may be physical movement benefits when playing different sports?
 Let’s have a think about a comparative example of both soccer and rugby.
 Both demand an ability to track a ball in flight as it flies through the air.
-While you have to be able to perceive it’s speed, trajectory, and where it’s going to land.
+While you have to be able to perceive its speed, trajectory, and where it’s going to land.
 One thing that’s been shown to separate athletes and their comrades is previous sporting involvement.

 TRANSFER OF SKILLS